prakharg55/Aether/doc/ensembles.md

 members, outputting member files with the addition of "_m0NML", where NML is the member number.
 These files can be viewed on their own, or the post processing code can create mean and std files.

+Otherwise, if the user wants to control inputs with the ensembles themselves, then they can create input files and then have the code read those files based on the ensemble number.
+If the user passes the input file name ending with "NNNN", Aether would recognize "NNNN" as needing to substitute "0000", "0001", "0002", etc. for the ensemble
+number:

+	"OmniwebFiles" : ["UA/inputs/omni_20110319_NNNN.txt"]